NoamCohen48/CMD-controller/README.md

 The controller connects to a pc running the controlled program, which enables him to run cmd commands remotely.

 ##### Controlled
-A python script that receives command, executes it and respond with the answer.
+A python script that receives command, executes it and respond with the result.

 ##### Controller
 A C# + WinForm program with GUI from which you can connect and communicate with the Controlled program on a different machine.